Carzit/sd-webui-sampler-heunpp/README.md

 - more time for higher quality
 - decreasing weight to avoid noises like heun

-10 - 20 steps are enough in most cases; almost no differences with euler and heun when steps more than 40
+10 - 20 steps are enough in most cases; almost no differences with euler when steps more than 80

 ## Example
 ![](https://github.com/Carzit/sd-webui-sampler-heunpp/blob/main/images/example.png)